ibexa/documentation-developer/docs/guide/search/elastic.md

         `<repository>_<document_type>_<language_code>_<content_type_id>`

-        By default, repository name is set to `default`, however, in the context of a site access, there can be [several repositories with different names](https://doc.ezplatform.com/en/latest/guide/config_repository/#defining-custom-connection).
+        By default, repository name is set to `default`, however, in the context of an eZ Platform instance, there can be [several repositories with different names](https://doc.ezplatform.com/en/latest/guide/config_repository/#defining-custom-connection).
         Document type can be either `content` or `location`.
         In a language code, hyphens are replaced with underscores, and all characters must be lowercase.